fdcl-gwu/v4.1.1_Piksi_Multi_GPS/README.md

 ## `git submodule sync`
 Update project configuration with the new information.

-## `git submodule update --init`
-Pull the source code from the repo

 # Installation of LibSBP:
 cd /libsbp/c/
 git submodule update --init